 What Seneca taught about dealing with failure

-First, Seneca called for keeping adequate margins of error.
-I mean having a back-up plan or sufficient resources to keep us above water even if the worst possible risks materialise.
+Seneca called for keeping adequate margins of error.
+I mean having a backup plan or sufficient resources to keep us above water even if the worst possible risks materialise.
 There is no need to become a paranoiac.
 It’s enough if we make a fair assessment of the risks, and cover the most likely and lethal.

 When Pompey lost the battle, he had nowhere safe to go, and was pushed into suicide shortly after.
 He would have fared better if he had devised a plan B, or if he had covered his risks in some way, avoiding total disaster.